explosion/spacy-course/README.md

 The [`requirements.txt`](binder/requirements.txt) in the repository defines the packages that are installed when building it with Binder.
-For this course, I'm using the source repo as the Binder repo, as it allows to keep everything in once place.
+For this course, I'm using the source repo as the Binder repo, as it allows to keep everything in one place.
 It also lets the exercises reference and load other files (e.g.
-JSON), which will be copied over into the Pyt hon environment.
+JSON), which will be copied over into the Python environment.
 I build the binder from a branch `binder`, though, which I only update if Binder-relevant files change.
 Otherwise, every update to `master` would trigger an image rebuild.